thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 {{!BINARY-HTTP=I-D.draft-ietf-httpbis-binary-message}}.

-For example, an HTTPS service record for svc.example.com that supports an oblivious target could look like this:
+For example, an HTTPS service record for svc.example.com that supports an oblivious gateway could look like this:

 ~~~
 svc.example.com.
 7200  IN HTTPS 1 . alpn=h2,h2 oblivious